 Boston was named as the city with the third highest rate of income inequality and 4th highest in foreign speculation in the US, as well as one of the most rapidly gentrifying cities.
 Though wages remain stagnant, housing costs have skyrocketed.
 This puts thousands of families, especially low income & working class communities of color, at risk of being displaced from their homes and communities.

 Landlords, tenants and homeowners have come together to introduce Just Cause Eviction legislation to put the brakes on displacement by protecting vulnerable renters.

 The Jim Brooks Community Stabilization Act would:

-● The City would be required to notify the tenant of their rights under current state law.
+- Require the City of Boston to notify the tenant facing eviction of their rights under current state law.

 AN ISSUE FOR WORKING CLASS COMMUNITIES IN BOSTON

 ● Wages have remained stagnant and the income inequality gap increases.
 Boston households in the top 5 percent of earners take in 15.3 times the income of the poorest 20 percent, making Boston the third most unequal U.S. city, according to a recent study by the Brookings Institution.

 ● 68% of Boston residents are renters, and nearly half are rent-burdened, yet wages have remained stagnant.
 Over 55% of renters are people of color.